 For our last day in Washington, D.C., let’s explore a few more favorites for tourists and locals.

 The National Arboretum is a lovely outdoor space that has tons of flowers, trees, and plants, as well as walking trails that you can travel along if you have the time.

 But don’t miss the main attraction, which is the capitol columns and the bonsai trees.
-The columns were built in 1828, and after many decades, were moved from around the Capitol Building to the Arboretum.
+After many decades, the columns were built in 1828 and were moved from around the Capitol Building to the Arboretum.
 They’re a nice place to picnic and take photos.

 The bonsai trees are located in the Bonsai and Penjing Museum in the Arboretum, and you can see some of the 300 trees that are on display throughout the pavilions and gallery.
 After a couple of hours (or longer if you like), head to our next stop, 30 minutes away by train.

-With over 40 vendors, Union Market is the best place to stop to eat your fill of local cuisine, buy souvenirs, and explore the local culture.
+With over 40 vendors, Union Market is the best place to stop eating your fill of local cuisine, buying souvenirs, and exploring the local culture.
 It’s located in the revitalized NoMa neighborhood, and you’ll find plenty of interesting sights and tastes at this gourmet food hall.

 Once you’ve eaten and enjoyed this bit of local flavor, head to the next stop on this Washington, D.C. itinerary for 3 days (about 25 minutes by train).